UMNET-perfSONAR/pSSID/elk_setup.md

 ```

 This is the default logstash home directory where the logstash binaries and dependencies reside:

 ```
 /usr/share/kibana/
 ```

 This is the default kibana config directory where kibana.yml and other config files reside:

 ```
 /etc/kibana/
 ```

 kibana specific errors are logged in:

 ```
 /var/log/kibana/
 ```

----

 **Built-in Users**

-Ansible installation should have created built-in users with their passwords in the directory /etc/perfsonar/elastic/
+Ansible installation should have created built in users with their passwords in the directory /etc/perfsonar/elastic/
-	auth_setup.out contains all the elasticsearch built-in users
+	auth_setup.out contains all the elasticsearch built in users
 	elastic_login contains elastic user and password that local curl commands use
 	pscheduler_logstash contains user password for pscheduler that will be used when setting up piplines from logstash to elastic